MA in Teaching for Social Justice

 K-12 teacher licensure from a social-historical perspective

 The MA in Teaching for Social Justice (MATS) is a one-year program for students who want to become licensed K-12 teachers.
-The MATS degree is a collaboration between Marlboro College Graduate School (granting the MAT degree to graduates) and Spark Teacher Education Institute (recommending graduates for teacher certification to the State of Vermont).
+The MATS degree is a collaboration between Marlboro College Graduate and Professional Studies (granting the MAT degree to graduates) and Spark Teacher Education Institute (recommending graduates for teacher certification to the State of Vermont).
 The program focuses on understanding and integrating social justice content, and a pedagogy that meets the needs of all learners.
 A full year school placement, prepares our students practically and academically for the dynamic relationships of today’s K-12 environment.

 In the MATS program you will learn new paradigms for a democratized, cooperative classroom through both your immersion in school and your weekly graduate courses.
 Beyond pedagogical excellence, you will inspire your students to learn new knowledge and skills from diverse perspectives.
 Rigor, compassion and a global view fuse to generate critical thinking.

 This program produces teachers and leaders in education who engage to restructure contemporary systems.
 It provides experiential and theoretical preparation for transformative work in all aspects of education.
 Graduates go on to positions in education throughout the world, equipped for the challenges of teaching and for their role as leaders and innovators.

 About the Program

 The MATS program provides an intensive one-year, field-based program leading to a recommendation for certification to the State of Vermont at the elementary, middle school or secondary level.
 This recommendation is provided through the Spark Teacher Education Institute (Marlboro College Graduate and Professional Studies can only grant the degree).
 As an MATS participant, you will spend a full year interning in a classroom, working side-by-side with a skilled mentor teacher, learning to integrate social justice and equity content into the mainstream curriculum.
 Program features include: